cortexproject/cortex/docs/configuration/config-file-reference.md

 # recent results that might still be in flux.
 # CLI flag: -frontend.max-cache-freshness
 [max_cache_freshness: <duration> | default = 1m]

+# Maximum number of queriers that can handle requests for a single user.
+If set
+# to 0 or value higher than number of available queriers, *all* queriers will
+# handle requests for the user.
+Each frontend will select the same set of
+# queriers for the same user (given that all queriers are connected to all
+# frontends).
+This option only works with queriers connecting to the
+# query-frontend, not when using downstream URL.
+# CLI flag: -frontend.max-queriers-per-user
+[max_queriers_per_user: <int> | default = 0]

 # Duration to delay the evaluation of rules to ensure the underlying metrics
 # have been pushed to Cortex.